Required minimum distributions (RMDs)

 When am I required to take my RMD?

-Once you reach your RMD age, you are required to take them by the deadlines below:
+Once you reach your RMD age, you are required to take them by these deadlines:

 • The year you reach your RMD age: You must take your RMD by April 1 of the year after you reach your RMD age.
 For example, if you turn 73 in October 2024, your first RMD must be taken by April 1, 2025, and your second RMD must be taken by December 31, 2025.